konrad-zalecki/discord_ctf_bot/README.md

 # discord_ctf_bot
-Discord bot for organising ctf or similar events on discord servers.
+Discord bot for organising quiz events (for example ctf) on discord servers.